Peek Inside the Closed World: Evaluating Autoencoder-Based Detection of DDoS to Cloud: Related Work

 \subsection{DDoS Study using Other Techniques}

 Many prior work detect DDoS attacks with other techniques.
 We classify them into following 3 classes.

 \textbf{ML-based binary classification:} This class of papers train some form of ML binary classification models (such as KNN~\cite{nn6}, decision tree~\cite{decesion_tree1,nn6}, two-class SVM~\cite{tcsvm1,tcsvm2}, random forest~\cite{nn6} and neural network models~\cite{nn1,nn2,nn3}) with both benign and attack traffic.
 These ML models thus identify attacks similar to the ones they have seen during training.
-In comparison, we focus on a different model (ML-AD model) and by training with only benign traffic and looking for deviations from these benign traffic, our models do not rely on on knowledge of known attacks and have the ability to identify potential unknown attacks. \xun{Do we have proof that we cover unknown types of attacks?
-I think we should say our model doesn't rely on knowledge of known attacks, thus have the ability to identify potential unknown attacks.
-2019-12-01} \hang{Agreed, revised}
+In comparison, we focus on a different model (ML-AD model) and by training with only benign traffic and looking for deviations from these benign traffic, our models do not rely on on knowledge of known attacks and have the ability to identify potential unknown attacks.

-\textbf{Statistical AD:} This class of papers applying statistical models (such as adaptive threshold~\cite{adathre1}, cumulative sum~\cite{cusum1,adathre1}, entropy-based analysis~\cite{entropy1} and Bayesian theorem~\cite{Bayesian1}) to identify abnormal traffic pattern that is significantly different from some or all of previously seen (benign) traffic pattern.
+\textbf{Statistical AD:} This class of papers apply statistical models (such as adaptive threshold~\cite{adathre1}, cumulative sum~\cite{cusum1,adathre1}, entropy-based analysis~\cite{entropy1} and Bayesian theorem~\cite{Bayesian1}) to identify abnormal traffic pattern that is significantly different from some or all of previously seen (benign) traffic pattern.
 These papers thus could also cover potentially unknown attacks.
-In comparison, we focus on AD based on ML models instead of statistical models. \xun{I am actually interested in comparison with these types of techniques, maybe we can say this is a future work.
-2019-12-01} \xun{I think we could have a short future work section though.
-2019-12-01} \hang{OK. will do if space permitted 2019-12-03}
+In comparison, we focus on AD based on ML models instead of statistical models.